2019 City of Janesville Revaluation Complete

 - City Council 2019 Revaluation Presentation

-- Revaluation Community Presentation The City Assessor Michelle Laube uses these slides when visiting various community groups.
-The slides provide a brief overview of the revaluation process.
-If you would like Michelle Laube to present to a specific community group please contact the Assessor’s Office at 608-755-3045.
+- Revaluation Community Presentation The City Assessor Michelle Laube used these slides while visiting various community groups.
+The slides provided a brief overview of the revaluation process.

 - WI Taxpayer Alliance articles This is a PDF document titled "Revaluation Articles" from the non-partisan Wisconsin Taxpayer Alliance organization that provides information about the revaluation process.

 - Revaluation Income & Expense (I&E) Cover Letter Example